The Cat in the Hat (2003 film): Retrospective

-Cancelled sequel
+Canceled sequel

-On the day of the film's release, Mike Myers stated in an interview that he expected a sequel where the children meet the Cat again.
+On the day of the film's release, Myers stated in an interview that he expected a sequel where the children meet the Cat again.
 A sequel based on the original book's sequel The Cat in the Hat Comes Back was in development just over a month before the film's release, with Myers and Welch to return to their duties as actor and director, respectively.
-Berg stated that writing a sequel would be difficult as the film had borrowed elements from the second book.
-Following the film's poor reception, Seuss's widow, Audrey Geisel, halted any future live-action adaptations of Seuss's works, including the planned sequel.
+Berg stated that writing a sequel would be difficult as the film had borrowed some elements from the second book.
+Following the film's negative reception, Seuss's widow, Audrey Geisel, halted any future live-action film adaptations of Seuss's works during her lifetime, including the planned sequel.
+When Audrey Geisel died fifteen years after this film's release, it was revealed the live action adaptation ban is in her will.

 Animated adaptation

-In March 2012, an animated Cat in the Hat film adaptation was announced by Universal Pictures and Illumination Entertainment following the success of The Lorax, with Rob Lieber set to write the script, Chris Meledandri to produce the film and Geisel to executive-produce it, but it never came to fruition.
+In March 2012, an animated Cat in the Hat film adaptation was announced by Universal and Illumination Entertainment following the success of their adaptation of Seuss' The Lorax, with Rob Lieber set to write the script, Chris Meledandri to produce the film, and Geisel to executive-produce it, but it never came to fruition.

 In January 2018, Warner Bros.
-Pictures Animation picked up the rights for the animated musical Cat in the Hat film as part of a creative partnership with Seuss Enterprises.
+Pictures Animation (then known as Warner Animation Group) picked up the rights for the animated musical Cat in the Hat film as part of a creative partnership with Seuss Enterprises.
 In October 2020, Erica Rivinoja and Art Hernandez were announced as directors.
 In June 2023, Hernandez was replaced as director by Alessandro Carloni.
 In February 2023, four of the movie's concept art photos were leaked to the internet.
-In March 2024, Warner Bros. announced that the movie will be released on March 6, 2026, but was eventually bumped to a February 27, 2026 release, avoiding competition with Disney/Pixar's Hoppers.
-It features the voices of Bill Hader as The Cat, alongside Quinta Brunson, Bowen Yang, Xochitl Gomez, Matt Berry, and Paula Pell, with Rivinoja and Carloni writing the screenplay.
+In March 2024, Warner Bros. announced that the movie will be released on March 6, 2026, but was eventually bumped to a February 27, 2026 release, avoiding competition with another animated film, Hoppers.
+It features the voices of Bill Hader as The Cat, alongside Quinta Brunson, Bowen Yang, Xochitl Gomez, Matt Berry, and Paula Pell, with Rivinoja and Carloni also writing the screenplay in addition to directing the film.
 In April 2025, it was revealed that the film will be set in a shared universe under the name of the Seussiverse.
+In August 2025, the film was delayed to November 6, 2026.

+Internet trend

+In 2026, the film gained a resurgence of popularity on social media platforms, most notably TikTok, due to a viral trend showing scenes from the film in black-and-white with dark humor captions.
+In August 2026, AI-generated images and videos of a person dressed as the Cat in the Hat in the streets, usually with threatening captions, went viral.
+Police officials in Wexford, Kentucky, South Yorkshire, Colorado, and Bandera County, Texas have issued statements warning people about the trend, as some posts have named and threatened specific people and communities.
+A teenager in Grand Junction, Colorado was arrested after allegedly posting one of the videos, as well as a teenager in Allen County, Kentucky.